Veterans BenefitsMay 27, 2026 · 8 min read · By Dan Stevens

 VA Loan Funding Fee Explained: Every Rate, Exemption, and Dollar Amount for 2026

-The VA funding fee is the one cost unique to VA loans — here are every rate, exemption, and dollar-amount calculation you need before closing.
+The VA funding fee is the main VA-specific cost most non-exempt borrowers pay — here are every rate, exemption, and dollar-amount calculation you need before closing.

 Quick Answer